Despite Election Security Fears, Iowa Caucuses Will Use New Smartphone App

 Because caucusing is an in-person process, verified by witnesses, there is virtually no risk that a cyberattack on the app could change the results of the caucus and go undetected.

-If the wrong results were reported because of a hack, there would be people from each precinct, and paper records, who could correct it.
+If the wrong results were reported because of a hack, there would be people from each precinct who could correct it, and paper records.

 But the damage to public confidence would be catastrophic, Jones says, if a hack caused the wrong winner to be called on caucus night and then that announcement had to be retracted.